 McHale, who is gay, also misses the mark when it comes exploring to the movie’s appeal to that demographic.
 His explanation for why gay audiences love “Showgirls” is a surface-level comparison between Nomi’s journey and that of a typical queer youth: She seeks fame in order to escape her ho-hum beginnings, much like young queer people flock to cities from small towns in order to find community.
 The queer community gets one more nod by way of San Francisco personality Peaches Christ’s infamous drag “Showgirls” screenings at the Castro Theater, an event so renowned it warranted more screen time.

 Instead, the movie spends far more time inexplicably shoehorning in the story of April Kidwell, a theater actress who made a name for herself as Off-Off-Broadway’s premier Elizabeth Berkeley impersonator, starring in “Showgirls!
 The Musical!” and its companion piece “Bayside!
 The Musical!”
 A bizarre digression, it finds McHale going full Verhoeven as he lingers on Kidwell’s healing from sexual trauma through playing Nomi Malone.
 Certainly, Kidwell’s story is there to illustrate the film’s monumental cult status, but her prominence feels like a hurried attempt to include more women’s voices.
 (There are only three women critics interviewed, and the most prominent one, Haley Mlotek, doesn’t seem to like the movie very much).

 As Mlotek says, “we’re still talking about ‘Showgirls’ because we’re not finished with it yet.”
 At the end of “You Don’t Nomi,” that remains true.

-“You Don’t Nomi” premiered at the 2019 Tribeca Film Festival on April 27.
+“You Don’t Nomi” premiered at the 2019 Tribeca Film Festival.